Qalamoun offensive (May–June 2015): Fighting for the Jubbah Heights and Tal Thaljah

-On 19 May, the SAA and Hezbollah captured the Flita barrens and the Flita-Arsal border-crossing, which al-Nusra captured the previous week.
+On 19 May, the SAA and Hezbollah captured the Flita barrens and the Flita-Arsal border-crossing, which al-Nusra Front captured the previous week.
 Following this advance, government troops started to prepare for the final assault on the heavily fortified Jubbah Heights.
 According to the Hezbollah-run Al-Manar TV, the offensive had destroyed or dismantled 40 rebel bases and four operations rooms, with only one operations room remaining near Flita.
 On 20 May, the Syrian Army and Hezbollah captured a number of hilltops on the southern outskirts of Flita.
 Some rebels retreated toward Arsal, while others fled toward Jarajeer.

-On 21 May, the Army and Hezbollah advanced further, capturing additional peaks and fully besieging the al-Nusra Front in a small portion of the mountains, as they were in full control of all of the border crossings in the Qalamoun region by this point and had regained 310 out of 780 square kilometers of Lebanese and Syrian territory seized by rebels.
+On 21 May, the Army and Hezbollah advanced further, capturing additional peaks and fully besieging al-Nusra Front in a small portion of the mountains, as they were in full control of all of the border crossings in the Qalamoun region by this point and had regained 310 out of 780 square kilometers of Lebanese and Syrian territory seized by rebels.
 Two days later, Al-Manar reported the Army and Hezbollah had captured the Sadr al-Bustan hilltop.

-On 25 May, Hezbollah and the 20th and 128th Brigades of the 1st Armored Division captured the western hills of Tal Thaljah, after al-Nusra made an attempt to counterattack the advancing Syria government forces on the hilltop, but was repelled.
+On 25 May, Hezbollah and the 20th and 128th Brigades of the 1st Armored Division captured the western hills of Tal Thaljah, after al-Nusra Front made an attempt to counterattack the advancing Syria government forces on the hilltop, but was repelled.
 The battle for Tal Thaljah was the bloodiest for Hezbollah with six of their fighters dead as they fought uphill with no air cover due to bad weather.
 With this advance, government forces were in nearly total control of the Qalamoun Mountains on the Syrian side of the Syria-Lebanon border, and thus concluded their offensive.
 Afterwards, the Syrian Army and Hezbollah began redeploying their forces to the city of Al-Zabdani, to the southwest of the region.
 On 29 May, pro-government Al-Masdar News reported that the Syrian Army and Hezbollah had captured 90% of the Qalamoun Mountains, with the remaining 10% located on the Lebanese side of the Syria-Lebanon border and under ISIL control.